Spencer Torkelson Preview, Player Props: Tigers vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff ranks eighth in the league with a collective 9.1 strikeouts per nine innings.
+- The Astros pitching staff is eighth in the league with a collective 9.1 strikeouts per nine innings.

-- The Astros have a 3.95 team ERA that ranks eighth across all MLB pitching staffs.
+- The Astros' 3.94 team ERA ranks eighth among all MLB pitching staffs.

-- Astros pitchers combine to surrender 159 total home runs at a rate of 1.2 per game (to rank 18th in the league).
+- Astros pitchers combine to allow 159 total home runs at a clip of 1.2 per game (to rank 17th in baseball).

-- Brown tries for his 10th victory when he gets the start for the Astros, his 24th of the season.
-He is 9-9 with a 4.57 ERA and 143 strikeouts in 128 2/3 innings pitched.
+- Verlander will look to claim his 10th win when he makes the start for the Astros, his 21st of the season.
+He is 9-6 with a 3.19 ERA and 103 strikeouts in 118 1/3 innings pitched.

-- In his most recent appearance on Sunday against the Seattle Mariners, the righty tossed 2 2/3 innings, allowing six earned runs while surrendering eight hits.
+- In his most recent outing on Wednesday against the Boston Red Sox, the right-hander tossed six scoreless innings while surrendering five hits.

-- In 24 games this season, the 24-year-old has a 4.57 ERA and 10.1 strikeouts per nine innings, while giving up a batting average of .265 to his opponents.
+- The 40-year-old has an ERA of 3.19, with 7.8 strikeouts per nine innings, in 20 games this season.
+Opposing hitters have a .231 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.